 Solitaire herself, played by Jane Seymour, is breathtakingly beautiful.
 One expects that with Bond girls, but there is something timeless about Seymour in this role.
 It’s as much to do with her under-rated charisma at it is that extraordinary face and long, chestnut hair that’s pretty much a character in itself.
-There is tragedy in her story; one of a long line of ‘seers’ employed, or perhaps ‘owned’, by the film’s villain, Kananga, Solitaire predicts the story’s turning points with uncanny accuracy.
+There is tragedy in her story; one of a long line of ‘seers’ employed, or perhaps ‘owned’, by the film’s villain, Kananga, Solitaire predicts the narrative’s turning points with uncanny accuracy.
 Only the act of love will undo her power, and Bond is never as loathsome as when he cheats her into bed, leaving her helpless and undone: as much a commodity for Bond and his masters as she was for Kananga.
 On more than one occasion, she is referred to as baggage, or ‘that’ by both Bond and Kananga.
 Unlike Kananga, Bond stops short of thumping Solitaire, but it still makes for uncomfortable viewing.

-Therein lies the problem with this film: it is half brilliant and half awful, probably more so than any other Bond film.
+Therein lies the problem with this film: it is half brilliant and half awful, probably more so than any other Bond movie.
 Take the title music.
 The orchestrations are incredible, from the greatest fanfare this side of John Williams’s ‘Star Wars’ theme to the follow-on resolution, which expresses a kind of hysteria using borderline discord that perfectly captures that voodoo terror.
 Then there’s the naff Casio keyboard bit and the sort of dire McCartney back-of-a-beer-mat lyrics that have you skipping forward on Beatles albums.

 Bond himself is a similar mismatch.
 Some of Roger Moore’s greatest quips are in this film and they’re so good I’m going to include a couple here: